Skip to content

 We asked Wheelchair services to take it back and put the 14k towards a Permobil and then went on to get some funding from a couple of charities and the CCG (now the Integrated Care Board in England).
 The CCG needed a really clear understanding of how much having the correct chair is so important and life-enhancing – how it can affect mental health well being if you are putting up with something that is uncomfortable and not up to the standard that you need.
 I’d say you have to use ‘mental health’ in these arguments.
 Additionally, it may impede you going out and about like able-bodied people.”

-WS must give a clear reason, in writing, which you can then discuss with your OT / physio or neuromuscular care advisor.
-If it is due to the regional criteria and what funding the Integrated Care Board (ICB) has allocated to wheelchair funding, though it is difficult, this can be challenged under NHS legislation and Human Rights and Disability Discrimination Law.
-Your OT / physio should be able to advise if this has been done in your area and support you if you wish to appeal.
+If it is due to the regional criteria and what funding has been allocated in your area, though it is difficult, this can be challenged under NHS legislation and Human Rights and Disability Discrimination Law.
+Your OT or physio should be able to advise you if this has been done in your area.
+They can tell you where and how to appeal if you wish and support you to do so.
+In England this would be to your local Integrated Care Board.